ForgeRock/OpenAM-Connector-for-Siteminder/README.txt

   in OpenAM and a working SiteMinder web agent installation on the OpenAM server host.

+* IMPORTANT: The user accounts are looked up in both OpenAM and SiteMinder using the username (the login ID the user would normally type into a login prompt).
+Make sure that the SiteMinder user directory configuration and OpenAM realm datastore configuration is such that the username lookups return the same account.

 SiteMinder configuration

 1) Create OpenAM custom authentication scheme.
 The parameters should be: